 Sometimes all it takes is a shift in focus to something simple for your mind and body to chill out a bit.
 Tapping into visual relaxation techniques, Bubbles works well for fussy toddlers in need of a distraction, but equally well for adults.
 Lose yourself for a few moments by popping bubbles or making them bigger.
 It sounds so simple, but when life can get crazy, simple may be all you need.

 Deep Relaxation Practice

-Jotting down your thoughts and ideas is one of the simplest ways to organize your thinking and clear your head, but we don’t always have time to sit down with pen and paper and really hash things out.
+Jotting down your thoughts and ideas is one of the simplest ways to organize your thinking and clear your head, but we don’t always have time to sit down with a pen and paper to really hash things out.
 Momento is a smart journal that transforms journaling, making it easy to use whether you’re on the go or are taking a much-needed time out.
 You can store notes, photos, videos, places, people and events all within a handy app.
 It’s also a great tool to use when reflecting on happy times and past experiences, as memories can be quite comforting.

 Rooted in the Zen belief system of living in the moment, Buddha Board is an app that will let you create a drawing or art on the screen and then slowly “let it go,” watching it fade and disappear.
 It is through this process that it is believed one can develop more of an ability to be present without being concerned about outcomes themselves.
 By working on “letting it go,” you might find yourself becoming more peaceful, mindful and even forgiving.